rocket-pool/RPIPs/RPIPs/RPIP-ronin.md

 ## Abstract
 This is a proposal to ratify a small flat fee on rETH bridging to and from Ronin.
 This proposal builds on using Chainlink’s CCIP bridge, which is Ronin’s canonical bridge.

 Chainlink has already been asked to implement a $2 flat fee for bridging rETH to/from Ronin.
 Due to time constraints, that did not go through full governance.
-This vote is to ratify and affirm that fee (on vote passing), OR to reject it and ask Chainlink to remove the fee (on vote failing).
+This vote is to ratify and affirm that fee (on vote passing) OR to reject it and ask Chainlink to remove the fee (on vote failing).

 ## Motivation
 Ronin is proposing a partnership with the Rocket Pool DAO to mint $3M in rETH and integrate it into their DeFi ecosystem, using Chainlink's CCIP as a canonical bridge from Ethereum mainnet.
 Facilitating this will help bring rETH demand, and had to be done expediently (which is why an initial fee for the bridge has already been established).